On the Combinatorial Version of the Slepian-Wolf Problem: Introduction

 \section{Introduction}

 The classic Slepian--Wolf coding theorem characterizes the optimal rates for the lossless compression of two correlated data sources.
-In this theorem the correlated data sources (two sequences of correlated random variables) are encoded separately; then the compressed data are delivered to the receiver where all the data are jointly decoded, see the scheme in Fig.~1.
+In this theorem the correlated data sources (two sequences of correlated random variables) are encoded separately; then the compressed data are delivered to the receiver where all the data are jointly decoded, see the scheme in Fig.~\ref{fig-1}.
+We denote the block codes used by the Senders (Alice and Bob) as $Code_A$ and $Code_B$ respectively; the block lengths are denoted as $|Code_A(X)|$ and $|Code_B(Y)|$ respectively (these numbers are binary logarithms of the number of codewords in the block codes for messages $X$ and $Y$ of a given length).

 The seminal paper~\cite{sw} gives a very precise characterization of the profile of accessible compression rates in terms of Shannon's entropies of the sources.
 Namely, if the data sources are obtained as $X=(x_1\ldots x_n)$ and $Y=(y_1\ldots y_n)$, where $(x_i,y_i)$, $i=1,\ldots,n$ is a sequence of i.i.d. random pairs, then all pairs of rates satisfying the inequalities